mcpcpc/gentoo-arm64-rpi4-install/README.md

 ## Important
 * These instructions assume some knowledge or experience with *UNIX* based OS.  **Do not deviate from the order unless you are confident in what you are doing**!
-* Take notice of the command prefix for when to use `root` and when local `user` for permissions required.
 * Any commands preceded by `#` should be executed with *root* permissions while `$` should be executed as a regular *user*.
 * I will not be creating a swap partition as this shortens the life of the SD card.
 * Assumes the user is using the `us` keymaps.